Norms in sinogram space and stability estimates for the Radon transform: Filtering and Regularization

-In our first example, we illustrate the performance of the different filters in our backprojection approach by applying them to simple images with no noise added, with the aim to get an understanding of the effect of the filtering.

-As the ground truth, we use indicator functions of a circle and a rectangle, and additionally Matlab's Shepp-Logan phantom, each of size 200 $\times$ 200 pixel.
-Based on Matlab's implementation of the Radon transform, we used the RTV-filter combined with the filtered backprojection iradon as in \eqref{irbb} for various choices of the regularization parameter $\alpha$.
-Figure~\ref{Fig1} depicts the different results, where the leftmost column corresponds to high regularization and the rightmost to low regularization.
+In Figure~\ref{Fig2}, we illustrate the method \eqref{irbb} for the Sharafutdinov filter/norm with exact data, and the parameters $p = 1.01$, $ s=1.1$, $t = 0.1$, $\scal = 1.\text{d-}12$, and for varying $\alpha$ based on Matlab's implementation of the Radon transform.
+As the ground truth, we use indicator functions of a circle and a rectangle, as well as Matlab's Shepp-Logan phantom, each of size 200 $\times$ 200 pixel.
+The leftmost column corresponds to high regularization and the rightmost to low regularization.
 The rows correspond to the different ground truths.
+The results are reasonable for small regularization.
+At the edges of the samples both artefacts as well as slight instances of the Gibbs phenomenon appear.
+Additionally, for the Shepp-Logan phantom, there are unclear artefacts for medium regularization.